18F/identity-terraform/null_archive/README.md

 `null_resource.source_hash_check` is used to monitor the Base64-encoded SHA256 hash of the main source code file, and will cause the `archive_file` resource to _always_ create a new ZIP file -- but only if updates are _actually_ made to the function's source code file.

+For maximum compatibility, a `depends_on` statement/list item should be used in the accompanying `aws_lambda_function` resource, pointing to the `resource_check` output, ensuring that the function _only_ updates if the `null_resource.source_hash_check` resource is triggered/replaced.

 ## Example

 ```hcl